gmierz/powerusage-windows-arm64/README.md

 # Steps to Run

+IMPORTANT: This tool does not differentiate between AC and Battery testing, it is up to the user to configure this before starting the experiment.
+Furthermore, the tool cannot tell what applications should/shouldn't be running, it is up to you to ensure that have what you need running during baseline.
+There is a pause between the testing and baseline phases with the Batch script that allows you to setup the testing phase before continuing.

 1. Clone this repository.
 1. There are a couple ways that the data can be recorded:
 	1. Run from `powerusagerunner.bat <BASELINETIME> <TESTINGTIME>`, where `BASELINETIME`, and `TESTINGTIME` must be given in seconds.